- Hydration layer dynamics and association mechanisms of food and antifreeze proteins

 Having an atomistic insight into rare transitions and their respective important interactions is pivotal for understanding and experimentally controlling such processes.
 Water is an important agent on its own in facilitating protein folding, recognizing ice crystal planes (anti-freeze proteins) and in mediating protein association.
 By using molecular simulations we better understand the role of water at the hydration shell of single proteins in terms of structure and dynamics, we resolve the mechanisms of association and first steps of self-assembly food and anti-freeze proteins, and elucidate the role of water during protein association.
 Finally, in order to improve the efficiency of rare event sampling we develop a new algorithm which efficiently samples complex rare transitions as well as gives insight into the barrier region of the transition.

-4. Correlation between water structure and dynamics in the hydration layer of a type III ocean pout anti-freeze protein (Embargo until 07 March 2018)
+4. Correlation between water structure and dynamics in the hydration layer of a type III ocean pout anti-freeze protein (Embargo up to and including 07 March 2018)

-5. Stability and growth mechanism of self-assembling anti-freeze cyclic peptides (Embargo until 07 March 2018)
+5. Stability and growth mechanism of self-assembling anti-freeze cyclic peptides (Embargo up to and including 07 March 2018)

-7. Elucidating the mechanism and role of solvent for β-lactoglobulin dimerization using Transition Path Sampling (Embargo until 07 March 2019)
+7. Elucidating the mechanism and role of solvent for β-lactoglobulin dimerization using Transition Path Sampling (Embargo up to and including 07 March 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.